apache/nuttx/fs/smartfs/README.txt

 This implementation has several limitations that you should be aware before opting to use SMARTFS:

-1. No wear leveling has been implemented.
-The allocation scheme has a bit of inherent wear-leveling since it automatically distributes sector allocations across the device, but no provisions exist to guarantee equal wearing.

-2. There is no CRC or checksum calculations performed on the data stored to FLASH, so no error detection has been implemented.
-This could be added by "stealing" one of the sequence number bytes in the sector header and incrementing the sector version number.

-3. There is currently no FLASH bad-block management code.
+1. There is currently no FLASH bad-block management code.
 The reason for this is that the FS was geared for Serial NOR FLASH parts.
-To use SMARTFS with a NAND FLASH, bad block management would need to be added.
+To use SMARTFS with a NAND FLASH, bad block management would need to be added, along with a few minor changes to eliminate single bit writes to release a sector, etc.

+2. The implementation can support CRC-8 or CRC-16 error detection, and can relocate a failed write operation to a new sector.
+However with no bad block management implementation, the code will continue it attempts at using failing block / sector, reducing efficiency and possibly successfully saving data in a block with questionable integrity.

-4. The released-sector garbage collection process occurs only during a write when there are no free FLASH sectors.
+3. The released-sector garbage collection process occurs only during a write when there are no free FLASH sectors.
 Thus, occasionally, file writing may take a long time.
-This typically isn't noticable unless the volume is very full and multiple copy / erase cycles must be performed to complete the garbage collection.
+This typically isn't noticeable unless the volume is very full and multiple copy / erase cycles must be performed to complete the garbage collection.

-5. The total number of logical sectors on the device must be less than 65534.
+4. The total number of logical sectors on the device must be 65534 or less.
    The number of logical sectors is based on the total device / partition size and the selected sector size.
 For larger flash parts, a larger sector size would need to be used to meet this requirement.
+Creating a geometry which results in 65536 sectors (a 32MByte FLASH with 512 byte logical sector, for example) will cause the code to automatically reduce the total sector count to 65534, thus "wasting" the last two logical sectors on the device (they will never be used).

    This restriction exists because:

    a.
 The logical sector number is a 16-bit field (i.e. 65535 is the max).
    b.
-The SMART MTD layer reserves 1 logical sector for a format sector.
-   c.
-Logical sector number 65535 (0xFFFF) is reerved as this is typically
+Logical sector number 65535 (0xFFFF) is reserved as this is typically
       the "erased state" of the FLASH.

 ioctls